 Changing a Category to Practising

-A Non-practising Member may apply to be reinstated to the Practising Lawyer category of membership by submitting an Application to Change Membership Category – to Practising Lawyer.
-In order to be considered, an application must be complete (all supporting materials received and application fee paid).
+Non-practising members may apply to be reinstated to the Practising Lawyer membership category by submitting the application form here.
+The application must be complete, with all supporting materials received and the application fee paid, to be considered.

-The Executive Director may permit a non-practising member to resume practice if it is in the public interest.
-It is incumbent on the Society to ensure that anyone who has a licence to practise law is competent.
+The Society’s Executive Director may permit a non-practising member to resume practice if it is in the public interest.
+The Society ensures that anyone who has a licence to practise law is competent.

 - the Applicant’s overall practice experience prior to changing to non-practising;

-- the length of time the Applicant has held a non-practising membership category;
+- the length of time the Applicant has held a non-practising membership;

 - what the Applicant has been doing during the non-practising period;